 Readers looking for a pitch-black, brutal, crime-noir novel need to look no further than Dead Girl Blues.
 I admit: I did not see this one coming and it blindsided me.
 David Sodergren has two other self-published books that I loved and I was expecting that style of storytelling, but this one is different (in a good way).
 I could not stop reading.
 Every chapter presents a new hook to keep turning the pages.

 This is book one of a dark fantasy, horror adjacent series that is showing tons of potential.
 Daniel Barnett has a unique storytelling voice that is able to manufacture so much atmosphere and drama—perfectly setting the stage for the books to come in the Dreamland Series.
 Horror fans that also like to tuck into magical realism and dark fantasy will feel right at home in this universe.

 In this debut short story collection, Scott J. Moses impresses his audience with a flare for supernatural horror and tales of grief and loss.
 With a baker's dozen of stories here, there is story or two that will stick the landing for a wide variety of readers who enjoy genre-specific subjects.
 This was my first time reading this author and my personal favorite aspect were the author's notes before each story.
 I found those to be especially helpful in helping me connect to the stories.

-Buy Hunger Pangs from Bookshop or Amazon
+Buy Hunger Pangs from Amazon

 All nine of these books could stand as the gold standard in what is available to readers in the self-published market for horror fiction.
 Once you begin to discover these "hidden gems" it's impossible to go back to only reading mainstream or traditionally published books.
 Self-published and indie published books are where it's at in 2020.
 Trust your Mother.